The First Howl: Trails & Nog

 Palmer, United States • 1 Jan 2026

-Trails: Participants have four hours to complete three separate loops on the Crevasse Moraine trail system.
-The loops are:
+The trail portion uses three separate loops on the Crevasse Moraine trail system.
+Distances offered:

 • 5 mile